 The research in Natural Language Processing Centre at the Faculty of Informatics, Masaryk University, Brno, is devoted to the following areas:

 - Lexical databases with relation to knowledge representation (Czech WordNet and Czech Lexical Database).
 Tools for viewing and editing dictionaries represented in XML format.

-- Improvement and further development of the tools for morphological analysis of Czech, solving the word derivation problems.
+- Improvement and further development of the tools for morphological analysis of Czech and other languages, solving the word derivation problems.

-- Development of syntactic parsers (partial and general) for Czech and their exploitation as disambiguators.
+- Development of syntactic parsers (partial and general) for Czech and other languages and their exploitation as disambiguators.

-- The problems of syntactic and semantic analysis based on Transparent Intensional Logic.
+- The problems of syntactic and semantic analysis, knowledge representation and reasoning based on Transparent Intensional Logic.

 - Building corpora, tagging and disambiguating corpus text, tools for corpus modification, maintenance, corpus managers and graphical interface for corpora.

-- Exploring techniques and methods of machine learning for the purpose of disambiguation of corpus data.
+- Exploring techniques and methods of machine learning for the purpose of natural language processing.

-Essential educational goal of the NLP Centre is to offer interesting research opportunities both for pregradual and postgradual students and train them within the new field of language engineering.
+Essential educational goal of the NLP Centre is to offer interesting research opportunities both for pregraduate and postgraduate students and train them within the new field of language engineering.